-She is a member of the Board of Directors of Community Access to the Arts, Great Barrington, MA, The Brigid Alliance, New York, NY, and the Issues and Advocacy Board of Planned Parenthood of New York City (recently disbanded in light of the PPNYC merger and the creation of Planned Parenthood of Greater New York in January 2020).
+She is a member of the Board of Directors of Community Access to the Arts, Great Barrington, MA, and The Brigid Alliance, New York, NY, and the Issues and Advocacy Board of Planned Parenthood of New York City (recently disbanded in light of the PPNYC merger and creation of Planned Parenthood of Greater New York 1/20).

 Rachel leads many investigations and litigation/dispute engagements for large global organizations.
 She specializes in disputes and investigations involving complex accounting issues and complex financial instruments and has also directed numerous investigations on financial statement fraud, asset misappropriation and corruption.